Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Approach

-To avoid over-estimation of the q-values, we implement the DDQN \cite{van2016deep} algorithm to train our DRL agent.
-Similar to the standard DQN approach, DDQN makes use of an experience replay \cite{lin1992self} and a target network. \Cref{arch} shows the overall flow of our approach.
-At each time-step $t$, the DRL agent selects an action $a_{t} \in A(s_{t})$ based on the current state of the environment $s_{t} \in S$, where $S$ is the set of possible states and $A(s_{t})$ is the finite set of possible actions in state $s_{t}$.
+A common issue with using vanilla DQN is that it tends to overestimate the expected return.
+Double Q-learning \cite{hasselt2010double} overcomes this problem by making use of a double estimator.
+To avoid over-estimation of the Q-values, we implement the DDQN \cite{van2016deep} algorithm to train our agent.
+Similar to the standard DQN approach, DDQN makes use of an experience replay \cite{lin1992self} and a target network.
 Similar to \cite{mnih2015human}, we make use of the $\epsilon$-greedy exploration policy to select actions.
-Initially, the agent explores the environment by randomly sampling from allowed actions.
-As the learning proceeds and the agent learns which actions are more successful, its exploration rate decreases in favor of more exploitation of what it has learned.
+Initially, the agent \textit{explores} the environment by randomly sampling from allowed actions.
+As the learning proceeds and the agent learns which actions are more successful, its exploration rate decreases in favor of more \textit{exploitation} of what it has learned.
 We mask the output of the network to only the allowed actions to speed up the training process.
 The action masking ensures that the learning agent selects a valid action at any given time.

-After an action is executed, the agent receives a reward, $r_{t} \in R$, and state of the environment is updated to $s_{t+1}$.
-The transitions of the form ($s_{t}, a_{t}, r_{t}, s_{t+1}$) are stored in a cyclic buffer, known as the \textit{replay buffer}.
-This buffer enables the agent to train on prior observations by randomly sampling from them.
-We make use of a target network to calculate the temporal difference error.
-The target network parameters $\hat{\theta}$ are set to the policy network parameters $\theta$ every fixed number of steps. \Cref{DQN_algo} gives the procedure.
-Each episode represents a complete game.
-Each time-step denotes every instance that the agent needs to take any action within the game.
+More details on the approach are presented in Appendix \ref{appendix_ddqn_approach}.